trustly/pgcronjob/README.md

 SELECT cron.Register('cron.Example_No_Sleep(integer)', _IntervalDONE := NULL);
 ```

-Kill the job if any other PostgreSQL backend processes have been waiting for at least a second:
+Kill the job if any other PostgreSQL backend processes have been waiting for at least 3 seconds:
 ```
-SELECT cron.Register('cron.Example_Random_Sleep(integer)', _KillIfWaiting := TRUE);
+SELECT cron.Register('cron.Example_Random_Sleep(integer)', _KillIfWaiting := 3);
 ```

 Run until cron job returns DONE, then run again after 60 seconds: